a-l-h/splunk-app-proper-alerts/doc/spreading.rst

    :widths: 30 70
    :header-rows: 1

-   * - Data source
+   * - Time chart
-     - Info
+     - Data source
    * - Croniter
      - Python Cron Iteration for Splunk convert each alert schedule to a timestamp
    * - Scheduler